openvino-dev-samples/decode-infer-on-GPU/README.md

 apt install -y cmake build-essential libva-dev libdrm-dev net-tools pkg-config libigc-dev intel-igc-cm libigdfcl-dev libigfxcmrt-dev level-zero-dev opencl-headers build-essential
 ```

-Or you can follow this instruction to install the package for a discrete GPU device.
+Or you can follow this instruction to install the driver package for a discrete GPU device.
 https://dgpu-docs.intel.com/index.html

 ### Install oneVPL devkit package from oneAPI